zio/zio-kafka/docs/consuming-producing-and-committing-offsets.md

 ---
-id: example-of-consuming-producing-and-committing-offsets
+id: consuming-producing-and-committing-offsets
-title: "Example of Consuming, Producing and Committing Offsets"
+title: "Consuming, Producing and Committing Offsets"
 ---

+Consuming from Kafka and then producing a transformed message back to Kafka, is a regular pattern in systems that use Kafka.
+This page shows an example of an application that does this.
+Next we discuss how throughput can be improved.

+This page is also useful as a deep dive into producing to Kafka with data from other streaming sources.

+# Example application

-This example shows how to:
+This is what the example application does:

-1. consume messages from topic `topic_a`,
+1. consumes messages from topic `topic_a`,
-2. transform the received records,
+2. transforms the received records,
-3. produce the transformed records to topic `topic_b`,
+3. produces the transformed records to topic `topic_b`,
-4. commit the consumer offsets.
+4. commits the consumer offsets.

-Note that we need to explicitly commit offsets; with zio-kafka we process records asynchronously with the consumer, and therefore, committing offsets automatically is not straightforward.
+The application uses the zio-kafka streaming APIs.
+We need to explicitly commit offsets; applications that use the streaming API process records asynchronously with the consumer, and therefore, committing offsets automatically is not possible.

 ```scala
 import zio.kafka.consumer._